gitbls/rxapp/README.md

 * If you want to use the rxapp *run as different user* feature, use `ssh-copy-id` to propagate the public key to those accounts as well

-* **Use ssh-agent** on the rxapp-starting host to enable password-less ssh key usage *keychain is a simple way to manage and use ssh-agent*
+* **Use ssh-agent** on the rxapp-starting host to enable password-less ssh key usage *keychain is a simple way to manage and use ssh-agent*.
+Either use keychain, or ssh-agent by itself.
+But not both.

-    * **Use keychain** to simplify use of ssh-agent
+* **Using keychain** to simplify use of ssh-agent
     * `sudo apt install keychain`
     * Add to your .bashrc at the correct spot (try the end if you're not sure).
 If your keys have a password on them (and they should), you will be prompted for the password.
 This is true whether you're using `keychain` or `ssh-agent/ssh-add` directly.
 ```
     # keystart and keystop aliases make it easy to stop and restart ssh-agent
     # Replace 'sshkeyfile' with the filename(s) of the keys you want to use (just the filename, not full path)